 People often point the finger at credit inquiries as the cause of their bad credit, but is this blame justified?
 Can inquiries really kill your credit score?
 Keep reading to find out the difference between hard inquiries and soft inquiries and learn the truth about how inquiries can affect your credit score.

 A credit inquiry, also commonly referred to as a credit check or a credit pull, is a request by a business to check your credit report.

-There are two different types of credit inquiries: a hard inquiry (or “hard pull”) and a soft inquiry (or “soft pull”).
+There are two different types of credit inquiries: a hard inquiry (also known as a “hard pull”) and a soft inquiry (also known as a “soft pull”).

 The type of inquiry depends on the reason for the credit pull and the business conducting it.